Zefk/Solarus-ARPG-Game-Development-Book_2/README.md

 `cat *.txt > Solarus-ARPG-Game-Development-Book_2`

-3.The Solarus-ARPG-Game-Development-Book_2.txt is renames to Solarus-ARPG-Game-Development-Book_2.md
+3.The Solarus-ARPG-Game-Development-Book_2.txt is renamed to Solarus-ARPG-Game-Development-Book_2.md

 4.A table of contents is added with Haroopad and the URLs are changed to a folder directory.

 5.The .md file is exported as an HTML file and printed with Chrome.
-The table of contents, images, code syntax, style, and everything still works in the pdf exported from Chrome.
+The table of contents, images, code syntax, style/theme, and everything still works in the pdf exported from Chrome.